colbrydi/EL7_jupyterhub_service/README.md

 Some neighbors on the gitter jupyterhub chat room asked for my scripts to set up jupyterhub as a service in CentOS7.
-Please note that I am not an expert at jupyterhub or CentOS7 so there may be a better way to do this.
+Please note that I am not an expert at jupyterhub nor CentOS7 so there may be a better way to do this.
 Please feel free to use at your own risk.

 My current Jupyterhub vagrent repository is a mess so I pulled out just the setup scripts so I could just post the requested files.
 I typically run the install.sh script as root.

 This script assumes that anaconda3 is installed in the following location:
 /opt/anaconda3/bin/